dontpanic92/wxGo/README.md

 - python 2
 - sed
 - make
-- SWIG, of course
+- A customized SWIG

-First of all, SWIG has to be patched using `SWIG/swig-3.0.9.patch`.
-This patch fixed a bug in SWIG, and also turn on an option which cannot be used by default.
+We use a customized SWIG to generate the wrapper code.
+Please clone https://github.com/dontpanic92/SWIG and simply `./configure && make && sudo make install`.
 Then you can modify the source as you want, and run `make` in the `build` folder.

 ####3.
 Customize wxWidgets build